derberg/voca/README.md

 ## What is voca?

 Web app for learning english vocabulary.
+Created quickly to serve its private purpose.
+Don't learn to code from this project :) it could be really much much better

 ## Why it exists?